awsdocs/amazon-s3-userguide/doc_source/metrics-dimensions.md

 The storage metrics and dimensions that Amazon S3 sends to CloudWatch are listed below\.

+**Best\-effort CloudWatch metrics delivery**
+ CloudWatch metrics are delivered on a best\-effort basis\.
+Most requests for an Amazon S3 object that have request metrics result in a data point being sent to CloudWatch\.

+The completeness and timeliness of metrics are not guaranteed\.
+The data point for a particular request might be returned with a timestamp that is later than when the request was actually processed\.
+The data point for a minute might be delayed before being available through CloudWatch, or it might not be delivered at all\.
+CloudWatch request metrics give you an idea of the nature of traffic against your bucket in near\-real time\.
+It is not meant to be a complete accounting of all requests\.

+It follows from the best\-effort nature of this feature that the reports available at the [Billing & Cost Management Dashboard](https://console.aws.amazon.com/billing/home?#/) might include one or more access requests that do not appear in the bucket metrics\.

 **Topics**
 + [Amazon S3 daily storage metrics for buckets in CloudWatch](#s3-cloudwatch-metrics)
 + [Amazon S3 request metrics in CloudWatch](#s3-request-cloudwatch-metrics)